Auburn vs. Mississippi State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Auburn and its opponents have gone over the current 50-point total in five of nine games this season.

-- Mississippi State's games have gone over 50 points in six of nine chances this season.
+- Auburn's games this season have gone over 50 points five of nine times.

-- The combined points per game average of the two teams, 59.3, is 9.3 points above Saturday's over/under.

-- This contest's total is 4.9 points above the 45.1 these two squads combine to allow per game this season.
+- In 66.7% of Mississippi State's games this season (6/9), the teams combined to score more than Saturday's over/under of 50.

+- In 2021, games involving the Bulldogs have averaged a total of 53.9 points, 3.9 more than the set total in this contest.

 Auburn Stats and Trends